 I believe that it is a blinkered view that the question is irrelevant, as it can be one of the most important questions you can answer.

 What is the weakness question?

-The weakness question, like “what are your strengths?” is an awareness based question.
-If you can identify where your abilities are strong, equally you should be able to identify where they are not.an awareness based question.
-If you can identify where your abilities are strong, equally you should be able to identify where they are not.
+The weakness question, like “what are your strengths?” is an awareness-based question.
+If you can identify where your abilities are strong, equally you should be able to identify where they are not an awareness-based question.

 Why do interviewers ask it?